Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

+As problems scale in size and memory to address increasing needs for fidelity and resolution in grand-challenge simulations, the computational complexity must scale as close to linearly in the problem size as possible.
+Without this near-linear scaling, increasing memory and processing power in proportion---the way parallel computers are architected---the result will be computations that {\em slow down\/} in wall-clock time as they are scaled up.
+In practice, such {\em optimal algorithms\/} are allowed to have a complexity of $N(\log N)^p$, where $N$ is the problem size and $p$ is some small power, such as 1 or 2.
 Figure~\ref{Fig:Algorithmic-Moore} illustrates the importance of algorithmic innovation since the beginnings of CSE.
-We contrast here the importance of algorithmic research as compared with technological progress in computers by using the historical example of linear solvers for elliptic PDEs.
-Consider the problem of the Poisson equation on a cubical domain, discretized into $n$ cells on a side, with total problem size $N=n^3$.
+We contrast here the importance of algorithmic research with technological progress in computers by using the historical example of linear solvers for elliptic PDEs.
+Consider the problem of the Poisson equation on a cubical domain, discretized into $n$ cells on a side, with a total problem size $N=n^3$.
 The total memory occupied is $O(n^3)$, and the time to read in the problem or to write out the solution is also $O(n^3)$.
 Based on the natural ordering, banded Gaussian elimination applied to this problem requires $O(n^7)$ arithmetic operations.
 Perhaps worse, the memory to store intermediate results bloats to $O(n^5)$---highly nonoptimal, so that if we initially fill up the memory with the largest problem that fits, it overflows.
 Over a quarter of a century, from a paper by Von Neumann and Goldstine in 1947 to a paper by Brandt in 1974 describing optimal forms of multigrid, the complexity of both operations and storage was reduced, in a series of algorithmic breakthroughs, to an optimal $O(n^3)$ each.
 These advances are depicted graphically in a log-linear plot of effective speedup over time in the left-hand side of Figure 5.
 During the same period, Moore's law accounted for approximately 24 doublings, or a factor of $2^{24} \approx 16$ million in arithmetic processing power per unit square centimeter of silicon, with approximately constant electrical power consumption.
 This same factor of 16 million was achieved by mathematical research on algorithms in the case that $n=2^6$ in the example above.
 For grids finer than $64 \times 64 \times 64$, as we routinely use today, the progress of optimal algorithms overtakes the progress stemming from Moore's law, by an arbitrarily large factor.
 Remarkable progress in multigrid has been made since this graph was first drawn.
 Progress can be enumerated along two directions: extension of optimality to problems with challenging features not present in the original Poisson problem and extension of optimal algorithms to the challenging environments of distributed memory, shared memory, and hybrid parallelism, pushing toward extreme scale.